yunglordsimens/cigarette-archive/README.md

-# MONUMENT TO DEBRIS // DIGITAL ARCHIVE
+# ROMAN ROOM MONUMENT // DIGITAL ARCHIVE

 An interactive 3D digital sculpture and personal manifesto.
 This project represents the final stage of letting go—transforming a 4-year physical collection of cigarette packs into a data-driven digital monument.